briankoser/sfc-listeners-guide/episodes/0190-firefly-flies-again-and-other-news.md

   - Joss Whedon said The Avengers was a great time but not a great movie
   - Joss Whedon hasn't done Dr. Horrible 2 or Hamlet because he's busy with the MCU
   - Joss Whedon is script doctoring other MCU movies
+stan_lee:
+  - Marvel is making the Inhumans a big deal
 take_that:
   - Avengers Defenders